 Earlier this year I wrote an article on user-centred research and design, a process and set of tools used to create a service that focuses on what users need before balancing this with technical business requirements.
 They consist of five key steps:

 Whilst this is best practice, there are circumstances where you do not get the chance to do this work.
 One example is when you are responding to a tender and are part of a competitive process.
 Here, you must carefully consider the requirements set out in the tender documents and then respond in the best way you can, given the information provided.

 This happened to us recently.
 We proposed an end-to-end service that optimises the advice journey for our prospective client and its customers.
 We got through to the presentation stage and it was there that we hit a big problem!

 During the presentation, it became clear that they did not understand what we were proposing or at least not within the context of what they currently do.

-For any organisation and anyone involved in business development, this is one of those nightmare scenarios, where the proposal misses its mark, and the prospect looks confused.
+This is one of those nightmare scenarios for any organisation and anyone involved in business development, where the proposal misses its mark and the prospect looks confused.

-Key insights relating to the organisational attitude, appetite, and capacity for IT change; and characteristics of their user community meant that we developed a proposal that better suits their requirements and gives them the innovation they need whilst minimising risk.
+Key insights relating to the organisational attitude, appetite, and capacity for IT change; and characteristics of their user community meant that we developed a proposal that better suited their requirements and would give them the innovation they need whilst minimising risk.